 Auto theft is covered under the comprehensive section of an auto insurance policy.
 Theft coverage applies to the loss of the vehicles as well as parts of the car such as airbags.
 Comprehensive coverage, which is not mandatory, also pays for fire, vandalism and weather-related damage including damage from flooding and earthquakes.
 Premium rates for comprehensive insurance are affected by the risk of loss, meaning the likelihood that an insured car will be stolen or damaged, and also the car’s value at the time of the loss.
 The dollar size of claims has been going up, reflecting the higher value of new cars on the road, the value of the cars that are targets for theft or are damaged and the cost of vehicle bodywork.
 Vehicle bodywork costs include replacing stolen components.
 Nationally, more than 75,000 airbags are stolen every year.

-- 2012 Theft Statistics: According to the Federal Bureau of Investigation's (FBI) Uniform Crime Reports, a motor vehicle was stolen in the U.S. every 44 seconds.
-The odds of a vehicle being stolen were 1 in 351 in 2011 (latest data available, based on motor vehicle registrations from the Federal Highway Administration, thefts from the FBI and calculated by the Insurance Information Institute).
+- 2013 Theft Statistics: According to the Federal Bureau of Investigation's (FBI) Uniform Crime Reports, a motor vehicle was stolen in the U.S. every 45 seconds.
+The odds of a vehicle being stolen were one in 351 in 2012 (latest data available, based on motor vehicle registrations from the Federal Highway Administration, thefts from the FBI and calculated by the Insurance Information Institute).
 The odds are highest in urban areas.

-- In 2012 the West accounted for the largest share of thefts—37.0 percent, followed by the South, with 34.8 percent.
-The Midwest accounted for 18.6 percent of thefts and the Northeast for 9.7 percent.
+- In 2013 the South accounted for the largest share of thefts—37.4 percent, followed by the West, with 23.5 percent.
+The Midwest accounted for 21.4 percent of thefts and the Northeast for 17.7 percent.

-- More than half (56.1 percent) of the value of locally stolen motor vehicles was recovered in 2012, the highest rate for all types of property stolen.
+- More than half (54.8 percent) of the value of locally stolen motor vehicles (those stolen within the jurisdiction of the law enforcement agency that submitted the report) was recovered in 2013, the highest rate for all types of property stolen.

-- Insurance Premiums: The average comprehensive insurance premium in the U.S. rose slightly (0.51 percent) from $132.38 in 2009 to $133.06 in 2010 (the most recent data available), according to the National Association of Insurance Commissioners.
+- Insurance Premiums: The average comprehensive insurance premium in the U.S. rose 0.9 percent to $134.04 in 2012 from $132.78 in 2011 (the most recent data available), according to the National Association of Insurance Commissioners.

 - Carjackings: Carjackings occur most frequently in urban areas.
 They accounted for only 3.0 percent of all motor vehicle thefts, based on Department of Justice data from 1993 to 2002 (latest available).